WeskerYuan/flydan/doc/ReadMe.txt

     2. Connect battery to the copter, wait for the Pixhawk to perform pre-flight check.
     3. Wait until satellites number fit the requirement, preferably over 10 satellites or HDOP <= 1.4
-    4. (Optional) You may try to arm the copter in Loiter mode.
+    4. (Optional) One may try to arm the copter in Loiter mode.
 If it is possible to arm, than the GNSS signal is good enough.
     5. Connect power cable to the RPi and the script will auto-run on boot.

-    7. Turn on the laptop, plug in the GNSS modules and XBee and run the GCS program.
+    6. Turn on the laptop, plug in the GNSS modules and XBee and run the GCS program.
 Some specific steps are necessary for a correct recognition of the GNSS module (due to the gpsd), see the GCS section of this file for more details.
-    8. Follow the takeoff sequence in the script.
-Set HOME_ORIGIN, send it, and then takeoff in GUIDED mode after all the copters echo `standby`.
+    7. Follow the takeoff sequence in the script.
+Set HOME_ORIGIN, send it, and then takeoff in GUIDED mode after all the copters echo "standby".
-    9. (CRITICAL!)
-Make sure to move your throttle stick to 50%£¡£¡£¡ When there's mode change or in emergency takeover, a 0% throttle has a risk letting the copter free-fall!
+    8. (CRITICAL!)
+Make sure to move your throttle stick to 50% When there's mode change or in emergency takeover, a 0% throttle has a risk letting the copter free-fall!
 (Painful lesson!)
     9. (Optional) Broadcast the rendezvous coordinates if needed.
-    10. Send `Land` command or `RTL` command through the GCS to call the birds back.
+    10. Send `LAND` command or `RTL` command through the GCS to call the birds back.
-        Alternatively, you can us the RC transmitter switch to manually override the flight mode to RTL, the script will detect the external signal and respond to it by killing the high-level control thread.
-As mentioned in step 9, make sure the throttle stick is around 50%!
+        Alternatively, one may us the RC transmitter switch to manually override the flight mode to RTL, the script will detect the external signal and respond to it by killing the high-level control thread.
+As mentioned in step 8, make sure the throttle stick is around 50%!

     NOTE: For extra safety, assign different flight level of each drone to prevent mid-air collision!